 Stiff Goldenrod

-Stiff goldenrod is one of the relatively few prairie plants that seems to attract more attention when it’s not flowering.
+Stiff goldenrod is one of the relatively few prairie plants that seem to attract more attention when they're not flowering.

 Western Silvery Aster